landaudiogo/cc-tutorials-2023/docker/README.md

 ## Evaluation Procedure

-The lab assignments will be assessed during the tutorials on the 20th and 22nd of September.
+The lab assignments will be assessed during the tutorials on the 20th of September.

 During the assessment, I will ask you to execute the shortlived container 3 times.
 The expected result is the container having written 3 latency results